ducksouplab/ducksoup/config/README.md

 - rtpjitterbuffer proves to be necessary for h264, more tests needed (including on its latency value) for other formats (it indeed seems necessary when using the smile effect even with vp8)

-- use codec without B-frames (since they rely on future keyframes)
+- shoould we use codec without B-frames (since they rely on future keyframes)?

 - `nvh264dec` VS `avdec_h264`, to be investigated: when enabling TWCC in engine.go, `nvh264dec` crashes GStreamer (`failed to decode picture`).
 That's for the time being you use CPU H264 decoding even if GPU acceleration is requested (will be used only for encoding)